 - 12.1.1 In this chapter we set out the current arrangements in relation to the Welsh Language, building regulations, civil contingencies, elections, equal opportunities, family welfare, Higher Education and science, teachers' pay and Lords Lieutenant.
-We outline the evidence presented to us and use our principles in Chapter 3 to assess whether there should be any changes in <a href="the-well-the-well - 12.1.2 We also outline a number of matters on which we have received insufficient evidence to enable us to formulate firm recommendations.
-We suggest propose- that these should be considered further by the Welsh Intergovernmental Committee proposed-discussed in Chapter 5.
+We outline the evidence presented to us and use our principles in Chapter 3 to assess whether there should be any changes in these areas.
+The areas are dealt with in alphabetical order. - 12.1.2 We also outline a number of matters on which we have received insufficient evidence to enable us to formulate firm recommendations.
+We suggest that these should be considered further by the Welsh Intergovernmental Committee proposed in Chapter 5.